 5. This is how your project solution will look like.
 See the image below.

-- Models – Contains classes representing the data model and business logic of your application.
+• Models – Contains classes representing your application’s data model and business logic.

 1. Right-click on the “Models” folder in your project and select “Add” > “Class.”

-2. Define your model classes, including properties and methods that represent your application’s data.
+2. Define your model classes, including properties and methods representing your application’s data.
 In this case, I’ll create an Authors class.

-3. Then I’ll create Name and Address for the model properties.
+3. Then, I’ll create a Name and Address for the model properties.

-2. Choose the appropriate template for your controller, such as “Empty,” “MVC Controller – Empty”.
+2. Choose the appropriate template for your controller, such as “Empty” or “MVC Controller – Empty”.

-3. Assign name to your controller class then click the “Add” button.
+3. Assign a name to your controller class, then click the “Add” button.

 4. This will create a new controller with a default Index method.

-4. Leverage the Razor syntax (default view engine) to dynamically render data from the models within your views.
+4. Leverage the Razor syntax (default view engine) to render data from the models within your views dynamically.
 This is the default view generated.

 @model IEnumerable<MVCWebApp.Models.Authors>